 Same works for a blog.

 Get started with small but deliberate and purposeful steps.
 Work on completing these small steps, look for feedback on what the next step could be and how it can be done better.
-You get better as you go and you leverage your gains to grow even faster and improve further.

 These milestones and tiny wins might feel insignificant to you at first but if you do accumulate many of them over a long period of time they will make the difference.